rafmanrique/python_floor_division/README.md

 # floor value of -5.79 = 6
 ```
 ### `math.ceil()` Function in Python <a name="ceil"></a>
-Math.ceil() is an alternative to math.floor() that will always round up to the nearest whole number rather than down.
+`math.ceil()` is an alternative to `math.floor()` that will always round up to the nearest whole number rather than down.
 For instance:

 ```py
 # importing the math library